cncf/devstats.archive/USAGE.md

 Org/Repo filtering:
 - You can filter only by org by passing for example 'kubernetes' for org and '' for repo or skipping repo.
-- You can filter only by repo, You need to pass '' as org and then repo name.
+- You can filter only by repo, you need to pass '' as org and then repo name.
 - You can return all JSONs by skipping both params.
 - You can provide both to observe only events from given org/repo.
 - You can list exact full repository names to run on: use `GHA2DB_EXACT=1` to process only repositories listed as "orgs" parameter, by their full names, like for example 3 repos: "GoogleCloudPlatform/kubernetes,kubernetes,kubernetes/kubernetes".